BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 Next, we connect to our running instance via `clvm connect <instance_name>` and et voilà!
 We can operate within our instance from the local terminal.
 Of course, you are not limited to using the only terminal.
 VSCode Remote and Port redirection are some of the choices.
 Please, suit yourself.

 ## Default and optional configuration arguments
-Currently, CLVM supports AWS.
+Currently, CLVM supports AWS, GCP, and Azure.
 The following versions of the tool will work with multiple cloud platforms like GCP, Azure, etc. So optional arguments will be important to maintain these resources.
-Please consider that we have only 2 optional arguments with default values for now, `profile` and `port` arguments.
+Please consider that we have only 2 optional arguments with default values for now, `profile` and `8080` as the port arguments.
 Default values are applied unless the optional arguments are explicitly specified.

 They are as follows:

 `profile` = default

-`port` = 8080
+`8080` = 8080   #<i>port</i>

 You can set it to your preferred profile or port via passing it explicitly.